tcalmant/ipopo/docs/tutorials/rsa_xmlrpc.md

 ## Requirements

-This tutorial sample requires Python 3.4+ or Python 2.7, and version 0.8.0+ of iPOPO.
+This tutorial sample requires Python 3.10+ and iPOPO 3.x.

 ## Defining the Remote Service with a Python Class